jfhbrook/matanuska/adrs/025-command-return-values.md

 josh@slowpoke:~/code/jfhbrook$
 ```

 This is not the intended behavior.
-This is due to mixed abstractions in Matanuska BASIC, which we now need to sort out.
+This is due to a number of factors.

-## Return Values of Commands

-Currently, commands use the `null` type to represent "undefined" values, and the runtime throws those values out:
+First: most compiled instructions return `nil`, regardless of the current state of the stack.
+The need to distinguish between `nil` and "undefined" values will be handled in a separate ADR.

+The primary exception is expression statements.
+Expressions always leave a value on the stack, and (in an interactive context) the resulting value of expression _statements_ should be returned to the executor.
+Because this exception is narrow, we are able to handle it today, as a special case, through a `this.isExpressionCmd` flag in the compiler.

+But, even if compiled interactive instructions respected existing existing stack values, _commands_ would still not have a meaningful way to signal an "undefined" return.
+They can return `nil`, of course, which drives the current behavior.
+Otherwise, they may return `null`, which places _no_ value on the stack:

 ```typescript
 case OpCode.Command: